 A telephoto of “Lightning Peak” (centre) which is the second highest peak on the Livingstone Range.

 A closer look at Crowsnest Mountain and the Seven Sisters.

-At 2514m, Sugarloaf Mountain (centre) is the highest active fire lookout in Canada.
+At 2514m, the Sugarloaf Fire Lookout (centre) is the highest active lookout in Canada.
 The twin peaks of Cabin Ridge can be seen on the right.